EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 * MUST have Content-Format set to application/edhoc defined in Section 9.5 of {{I-D.ietf-lake-edhoc}}.

-* MUST specify a CoAP error respone code, i.e. 4.00 (Bad Request) in case of client error (e.g. due to a malformed EDHOC message_3), or 5.00 (Internal Server Error) in case of server error (e.g. due to failure in deriving EDHOC key material).
+* MUST specify a CoAP error response code, i.e. 4.00 (Bad Request) in case of client error (e.g. due to a malformed EDHOC message_3), or 5.00 (Internal Server Error) in case of server error (e.g. due to failure in deriving EDHOC key material).

 If step 4 (EDHOC processing) is successfully completed but step 7 (OSCORE processing) fails, the same OSCORE error handling applies as defined in Section 8.2 of {{RFC8613}}.